 15 FRENCH HOMONYMS - PART 2 (bar - barre - bar / cours - court / ver - vert - vers / etc)

-In this video, I present you 15 homonyms in French.
-These words are pronounced the same but do not have the same meaning.
-It is important to know these differences to avoid misunderstandings
+In this video, I present 15 French homonyms.
+These words are pronounced the same, but don't mean the same thing.
+It's important to be aware of these differences to avoid misunderstandings.

 Transcript of the video homonyms in French

-Hello everyone, I hope you are well and that your learning French always goes very well.
-Last week, I made a video about 15 homonyms in French.
-I told you that I would do more, because there are a lot of words in French that are pronounced the same, but have different meanings, that mean different things.
-In this video today, I'll give you 15 more homonyms.
+Hello everyone, I hope you're all well and that your learning French always goes down very well.
+Last week, I made a video about 15 French homonyms.
+I told you I'd be making more, because there are so many words in French that are pronounced the same, but have different meanings and mean different things.
+In today's video, I bring you 15 more homonyms.

-As I told you last week, it can be difficult for you to understand discussions, sentences if you don't know that words mean several things.
-So, first of all, you need to be aware that these words mean several things so that you can use the context of the situation to understand them.
-Before you start, consider turning on the subtitles.
+As I said last week, it can be difficult for you to understand discussions and sentences if you don't know that words mean several things.
+So, first of all, you need to know that these words mean several things, so that you can use the context of the situation to understand them.
+Before you start, remember to activate the subtitles.
 This will make it easier for you to understand the video.
-And most importantly, it's important because, as I was saying, we're going to be talking about words that are pronounced the same, but not necessarily written the same, that can be written in different ways.
+And above all, it's important because, as I was saying, we're going to talk about words that are pronounced the same way, but not necessarily written the same way, which can be written differently.

 To see all my videos, please subscribe to the HelloFrench channel and activate the little bell to be informed when I publish a new video.

 The first homonym is paw and paste.
-There are the paws which are the feet of the animals, for example, I can speak about the paws of my cat, so I could say "my dog hurt his paw, I'm going to take him to the vet", he hurt his foot.
-The other pasta, we use it either to talk about the pasta we are going to eat, for example, pasta bolognese, pasta carbonara.
+For example, I can talk about my cat's paws, so I could say "my dog has hurt his paw, I'm going to take him to the vet", because he's hurt his foot.
+The other pasta is used either to talk about the pasta we're going to eat, for example, pasta bolognese, pasta carbonara.

-So, it's an Italian dish that we are going to eat.
-There is also the pasta which is written in the same way, but it is to speak about a preparation, for example the pizza dough or the bread dough.
+So, it's an Italian dish that we're going to eat.
+There's also pasta, which is spelled the same way, but to refer to a preparation, for example pizza dough or bread dough.

-Now let's talk about the voice and the way.
-So, the first voice is the sound that comes out of my mouth when I speak, so, for example, I could say "Celine Dion has a very beautiful voice.
-She is a great singer".
+Now let's talk about voice and voice.
+The first voice is the sound that comes out of my mouth when I speak, so, for example, I might say "Céline Dion has a beautiful voice.
+She's a great singer".

 The other way is a synonym for path.
-I have taken this path, I have taken this way.
-You can also use the word path figuratively to talk about the path.
-For example, I might say "I chose the path of journalism."
+I've taken this route, I've taken that path.
+You can also use the word voie figuratively to refer to the path.
+For example, I might say "I chose the path of journalism".

 To say that I wanted to be a journalist.
-Another example, it could be "you are on the right track to pass your French exam".
-It means you are on the right track, you will pass.
+Another example might be "you're on the right track to pass your French exam".
+It means you're on the right track, you're going to pass.

-Now let's look at a homonym that means four different things green, worm, glass and worm.
-So, the first green is a color, a color that we create from yellow and blue.
-So green is exactly the color I wear.
+Let's take a look at a homonym that means four different things: green, worm, glass and worm.
+The first, green, is a color created from yellow and blue.
+So green is exactly the color I'm wearing.

-I might say "I really like green, I'm going to paint my kitchen walls that color".
-Then there's the worm, which is an animal, so it's a pretty long animal like that and soft, there's the earthworm.
-So there are a lot of earthworms in the gardens.
-Then there is the drinking glass.
-A glass that we use to drink water or a glass of wine.
+I might say "I really like green, I'm going to paint my kitchen walls green".
+Then there's the worm, which is an animal, so it's quite a long animal like that and soft, there's the earthworm.
+So you find a lot of earthworms in gardens.
+Then there's the drinking glass.
+A glass you use to drink water or a glass of wine.

-Finally, there is towards, which is a preposition used to indicate a direction.
+Finally, there's towards, which is a preposition used to indicate direction.

-For example, I could say "I live by the harbor" to say my house is not far from the harbor.
-I could also say "I go to the left" to say that you take a street that goes to the left.
+For example, I might say "I live by the harbor" to say that my house is not far from the harbor.
+Or I could say "I go to the left" to say that you're taking a street that goes to the left.
 Now let's look at aunt and tent.

 Take advantage of these few seconds to subscribe to the channel 🙂

 The first aunt is used to refer to your father's or mother's sister.
-I love my Aunt Marie very much, I see her every Sunday.
-The other tent is used to talk about an object we use when we go camping.
+I love my Aunt Marie, I see her every Sunday.
+The other tent refers to something you use when you go camping.
 When you go camping, you sleep in a tent.
 So, it's the shelter we use to sleep.
 Now let's look at the stain and the task.
-So, the first stain is something that we will do to ourselves, for example on a piece of clothing.
+The first stain is something you do to yourself, for example, on an item of clothing.

 If I eat pasta bolognese and spill it on my sweater, I can get a bolognese stain on my sweater.

-My sweater is going to get a little bit of a bologna color and it's going to be hard to get out.
+My sweater's going to get a little color from the bolognese and that's going to be hard to get off.
 It's going to be messy.
-The second task, actually, is a job.
-For example, I could say "my mother asked me to clean the bathroom, I did my job in less than two hours".
-That means that job took me less than two hours.
-Now let's see, penny, penny and drunk.
-The first penny is for talking about money.
-For example, I might say "I'm out of money this month, I spent it all on a new purse.
-That means I have no more money.
-The second penny is used to talk about the bottom of something.
+The second task is actually a job.
+For example, I might say "my mother asked me to clean the bathroom, and I did the job in less than two hours".
+That means this job took me less than two hours.
+Now let's look at pennies, nickels and dimes.
+The first penny is for money.
+For example, I might say "I'm out of money this month, I spent it all on a new purse".
+That means I've run out of money.
+The second penny is used to talk about the underside of something.

-For example, I could say "my cat is hiding under the table" so he is under the table.
+For example, I might say "my cat is hiding under the table" so he's under the table.

 Finally, the third use of the word drunk is to refer to someone or oneself who has had too much to drink.